-Spotted laurel grow 6 to 10 feet (2 to 3 meters) tall in our temperate climates, but some Aucuba japonica grow taller than 16 feet (5 m) in their native forest environment – Korea, China and Japan.
+Spotted laurel grows 6 to 10 feet (2 to 3 meters) tall in temperate climates, but some Aucuba japonica grow taller than 16 feet (5 m) in their native forest environment – Korea, China and Japan.

-The red berries are only born by female spotted laurel trees, that’s why the question of a shrub not bearing fruit often arises: it is a male specimen.
+The red berries only appear on female spotted laurel trees.
+That’s why the question of a spotted laurel not bearing fruit often arises: it is a male specimen.
 The botanical term to explain this is “dioecious”.
 It means male and female plants are separate and different.

 Note that these berries are a boon for birds, but are inedible for humans, and might even be poisonous.
 If ingested, hurry to call the local poison center for guidance.

 Its hardiness makes it a highly disease-resistant shrub.
 Also appealing to urban garden growers: spotted laurel copes with pollution well if you live in an urban setting.

 Smart tip about spotted laurel